Massive winter storm set to slam Northeast with heavy snow, strong winds

 The bombogenesis -- an area of rapidly declining low pressure -- will result in what's known as a "bomb cyclone," which happens when a cyclone has a big drop in atmospheric pressure over a short period of time.

 Bomb cyclones can draw colder air in from the North, which can blast areas in the northern hemisphere with icy temperatures.
+They frequently occur in North America when cold air over North America interacts with the warm air over the ocean water from the Atlantic but they have also been reported in eastern Asia and South America.

 Latest developments